- What Is Endpoint Detection and Response (EDR)?

 After a plan is established, it is equally important to test and refine it to ensure its efficacy and longevity.
 EDR solutions need to be maintained and updated according to technological advancements and the needs of the organization’s software.
 This will include regular updates and patches and continuous monitoring for new threats.

-Thousands of new malware are discovered daily and more are likely produced in secret, so any proper EDR system will need to be updated regularly to keep its effectiveness.
+Thousands of new malware types are discovered daily, and more are likely produced in secret.
+Therefore, any effective EDR system must be updated regularly to maintain its effectiveness.

 Addressing Challenges in EDR Deployment